-Services that are covered for you What you must pay when you get these services Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
-Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women aged 40 and older Clinical breast exams once every 24 months There is no coinsurance, copayment, or deductible for covered screening mammograms.
-Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's referral.
-The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
-In-network \$0 copay for each Medicare- covered visit.
-Services require prior authorization.
-Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
-During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.
-There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.
-Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
-There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.
+What you must pay when Services that are covered for you vou get these services Annual wellness visit There is no coinsurance, If you've had Part B for longer than 12 months, you can get an copayment, or deductible annual wellness visit to develop or update a personalized for the annual wellness prevention plan based on your current health and risk factors. visit.
+This is covered once every 12 months.
+Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
+Bone mass measurement There is no coinsurance, For qualified individuals (generally, this means people at risk of copayment, or deductible losing bone mass or at risk of osteoporosis), the following for Medicare-covered bone services are covered every 24 months or more frequently if mass measurement. medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance.
+Breast cancer screening (mammograms) copayment, or deductible Covered services include: for covered screening • One baseline mammogram between the ages of 35 and 39 mammograms.
+One screening mammogram every 12 months for women aged 40 and older Clinical breast exams once every 24 months Cardiac rehabilitation services In-network Comprehensive programs of cardiac rehabilitation services \$0 copay for each that include exercise, education, and counseling are covered Medicare-covered visit. for members who meet certain conditions with a doctor's referral.
+The plan also covers intensive cardiac Services require prior rehabilitation programs that are typically more rigorous or authorization and more intense than cardiac rehabilitation programs. referral.
+Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) There is no coinsurance.
+We cover one visit per year with your primary care doctor to copayment, or deductible help lower your risk for cardiovascular disease.
+During this for the intensive behavioral visit, your doctor may discuss aspirin use (if appropriate), check